marcelofern/marcelofern.github.io/assorted/library/javascript-the-definitive-guide/index.md

 On template literals (template strings).

-Template strings are delimited with backticks (`).
+Template strings are delimited with backticks.
 Allowing for string interpolation, multi-line strings, and tagged templates.

 ```javascript